NicolaHearn/CV/README.md

 # NICOLA HEARN
 [SKILLS](#skills) | [EDUCATION](#education) | [EXPERIENCE](#experience) | <a href="http://rainbowtrotsky.tumblr.com"/>CODEWARS</a>

-A recent <a href="https://makers.tech/">Makers Academy</a> graduate returning to a career in technology having taken an extended career break to set up a social enterprise focus on family.
-Having completed such an intesive developer bootcamp, I have grown from an interested amateur coder into a competent and confident junior developer.
+A recent <a href="https://makers.tech/">Makers Academy</a> graduate returning to a career in technology via the Entain x MacLaren returner's programme having taken an extended career break to set up a social enterprise focus on family.
+Having completed such an intensive developer bootcamp, I have grown from an interested amateur coder into a competent and confident junior developer.
 I love bringing ideas to life whether that's setting up a knowledge-sharing network or creating an app.
 It's extremely rewarding to take a big vision, break it down into manageable tasks and see it come to life.

 ## PROJECTS
 | Name                       | Description                                                                   | Technologies                     |  Testing                           |